influxdata/docs-v2/content/influxdb/clustered/install/optimize-cluster/design-schema.md

 InfluxDB enforces the following schema restrictions:

 - You cannot use the same name for a tag and a field in the same table.
-- There is a limit to the number of columns you can store in a table.
-  By default, tables can have up to 250 columns.
+- By default, a table can have up to 250 columns.

 For more information, see [InfluxDB schema restrictions](/influxdb/clustered/write-data/best-practices/schema-design/#schema-restrictions).